SPOILER ALERT ⚠

 Divided Heart waffles between being a tasteless, balls-to-wall bodice ripper and a dry historical lesson of the early battles in the American Revolution.

-At times Divided Heart feels rushed, more like a summary of a book than a real book.
-Important events are glossed over, scenes transition oddly.
+At times Divided Heart feels rushed, more like a book summary than an actual book.
+Significant events are glossed over.
+Scenes transition oddly.
 It’s just a mess.
-But I can overlook bad writing if the plot’s to my liking.
+But I can overlook lousy writing if the plot is to my liking.
 In this case, sort of.
-Despite being a horribly written book, it’s not without its sleazy charm.
+Despite being a horribly written book, Divided Heart is not without a sleazy bit of charm.
+2.63 stars